Workers’ Compensation Insurance in Kansas

 • Death benefits

-The Kansas Department of Labor Workers Compensation Division regulates workers' comp laws in the state.
+The Kansas Department of Labor Division of Workers Compensation regulates workers' comp laws in the state.
+Review additional information on the Kansas Department of Labor website.

 What are the penalties for not having workers’ comp insurance in Kansas?